 Statement of Problem

-The current recycling program at the UVFC involves two separate bins for recycling: cans and bottles, and waste (see Fig. 1).
-Unlike UBC buildings (which have four recycling containers), there is no option to recycle any food ware on-site at the UVFC.
+Refering to figure 1, the current recycling program at the UVFC involves two separate bins for recycling: cans and bottles, and waste.
+Unlike UBC buildings, which have four recycling containers, there is no option to recycle any food ware on-site at the UVFC.
 Due to the confined nature of the UVFC, space is an issue when determining adequate recycling bins.
 Additionally, the lack of recycling bins only encompasses the accessibility aspect of recycling, but equally important is recycling education.
 The fact that lots of recyclable food ware ends up in garbage receptacles at the UVFC can allude to a lack of recycling education/incentives.

 Data: Poll of UVFC Customers